TheElementsOfGaming/Web-Dev-1/README.md

 # Web-Dev-1

-Created for my Web-Dev 1 Class at Snow College
+Created for my Web Development class at Snow College